ipython/ipyparallel/docs/source/configuration.rst

 Note that the ``cores`` and ``memory`` keywords above correspond not to your full desired deployment, but rather to the size of a *single job* which should be no larger than the size of a single machine in your cluster.

 Separately you will specify how many jobs to deploy using the scale method.
+You can either specify the number of workers, or the total number of cores or memory that you want.

 .. code-block:: python

-   cluster.scale(12)  # launch 12 workers (2 jobs of 6 workers each) of the specification provided above
+   cluster.scale(jobs=2)  # launch 2 workers, each of which starts 6 worker processes
+   cluster.scale(cores=48)  # Or specify cores or memory directly cluster.scale(memory="200 GB")  # Or specify cores or memory directly

+These all accomplish the same thing.
+You can chose whichever makes the most sense to you.

 Configuration Files